Liberal Arts Building 145 ~ 260-481-6841

 - be prepared to teach English to speakers of other languages in a variety of learning venues world-wide.

-- The Teaching English as a New Language Certificate program is accredited by the National Council for Accreditation of Teacher Education (currently seeking reaccreditation via the Council for the Accreditation of Educator Preparation [CAEP]) and nationally recognized as a high-quality program through the Teaching of English to Speakers of Other Languages (TESOL) organization.
+- The Teaching English as a New Language Certificate program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and nationally recognized as a high-quality program through the Teaching of English to Speakers of Other Languages (TESOL) organization.
 Because of these statuses, students who meet specified requirements are eligible for the Teachers of English Learners license in the state of Indiana.
 Indiana holds reciprocal licensing agreements with other states.

 Declaring this Certificate: